HasanYahya101/SDA_Lab_Solutions/Lab_08/ReadMe.txt

+Question 1 was later announced to not be needed to be done.
 I did this in VSCode instead of Netbeans.
 Also, this code is used for the connection:

 public class l227971_Lab08_q3 {
     public static void main(String[] args) {